 About

-Every season (May–October), I ride a motorcycle through Europe's wine regions, sleep under the stars, and return with independent long-format reportages, photos, and videos about the families and winemakers behind the bottles we love.
+Every season (May–October), I ride a motorcycle through Europe's wine regions, sleep under the stars, and return with long-format articles, photos, and videos about the people behind the wine.

 I’m Izack Stjernberg, a Danish journalist who loves wine, motorbikes and the open road (not necessarily in that order).